 "2.
 Move around a lot at a slow pace Do some form of low-level aerobic activity two to five hours a week, be it walking, hiking, easy bike riding or swimming.
 Low-level activity is necessary (especially if you find yourself chained to a desk every day).
 Ideally, and when possible, find time to go barefoot … Continue reading Primal Blueprint Law #2 – from Mark Sisson

 ...in Mark Sisson’s own words: “1.
 Eat lots of animals, insects and plants Focus on quality sources of protein (all forms of meat, fowl, fish), lots of colorful vegetables, some select fruits (mostly berries) and healthy fats (nuts, avocados, coconuts, olive oil).
 Observe portion control (calorie distribution) week-to-week more than meal-to-meal.
 The majority of your … Continue reading PRIMAL BLUEPRINT LAW #1

 Better late than never, Spring has finally sprung at my home in Northern Wisconsin.
 The record-breaking snow blizzard two weeks ago has almost all melted into memory, and things are starting to green up at last.
 Like a bear waking up from a long winter’s nap, I am coming out of hibernation to resume my … Continue reading Hooray, Hooray, the first of May!

 I am here to share what I've learned since I stopped being a teacher.
-I retired from a career in the Wisconsin Tech College System about four years ago.
+I retired from a career in the Wisconsin Tech College System about five years ago.
 I loved the job, but I had Chronic Lyme Disease and was unable to continue.
 Today that disease, along with my Hashimoto's Thyroiditis and other autoimmune … Continue reading Need help?